Md. Nurul Islam (politician)

 Maulana Md.
 Nurul Islam (Maulana Mohammad Nurul Islam) is a Bangladesh Awami League politician and the former Member of Parliament of Jamalpur-4.
 Mr. Islam is former state minister for Ministry of Religious Affairs (Bangladesh) during Awami League Government of 1996-2001.

 Career

 Islam was elected to parliament from Jamalpur-4 as a Bangladesh Awami League candidate in 1996.

+Death

+Islam died on 11 November 2018 at Apollo Hospital in Dhaka.